pradeep026/github-user-search/README.md

 # Github User's public repositories

 A simple web application to search and view Github user's public repositories.
 This application is writtern using React + Typescript

+# Features
+    - Search a user by github user name
+    - Show Profile information and user's public repositories list
+    - Show list of files in a selected repository with pagination
+    - Display README.md file content
+    - Add unit and integration test with mock test data
 ## Available Scripts

 In the project directory, you can run: